bagit-profiles/bagit-profiles-specification/Proposed-v2.0-Changes.md

 This document proposes some breaking changes to the BagIt Profiles specification.

+These changes evolved during the development of APTrust's [DART](https://github.com/APTrust/dart) tool, which (among other things) creates and validates bags.
+While developing DART, we found that the existing BagIt profile spec could not describe bags we needed to create and validate.

 The current BagIt Profiles spec only defines tags within the bag-info.txt file.
 It cannot describe valid APTrust bags because APTrust requires a tag file called aptrust-info.txt, which must contain a specific set of tags, each of which has defined constraints.
 Other organizations in the past, such as DPN, also required a defined set of tags outside of bag-info.txt, and future organizations will likely do the same.

 APTrust proposes changes to BagIt Profiles to achieve the following goals: